RooyyDoe/browser-technologies-2021/README.md

 ## Conclusion

-After this course, I finally have more understanding of the terms progressive enhancement and feature detection.
-These terms where very vague in the beginning and became more and more clear along the way of this course.
+After this course, I finally have a better understanding of the terms progressive enhancement and feature detection.
+These terms where very vague in the beginning and became more and more clear during this course.
 I am also happy that I was able to turn a robust survey that consisted only of HTML into a fully working survey with all the enhancements included.
 In addition, my goal was to start working with localStorage and to investigate exactly how this works, so that I could use it in more projects after this one.
-I think I have done quite well this course and that I have created a super cool application in general. next to all the developer progression I have made I also overcame fears during this period that caused me to fail last year and I think that is already quite a victory.
+I think I have performed quite well during this course and that I have created a super cool application in general.
+Next to all the developer progression I have made, I also overcame fears during this period that caused me to fail last year and I think that that is already quite a victory.

 ### My take on Progressive Enhancement

-With Progressive enhancement you make sure the core functionality works on every device, and then you add extra features when the browsers can handle these features.
-The core functionality mostly exists out of plain HTML and server-side functionalities.
+With Progressive enhancement you make sure the core functionalities work on every device, and then you add extra features when the browsers can handle these features.
+The core functionalities mostly exist out of plain HTML and server-side functionalities.
 These functionalities will always work when for example Javascript is turned off.
-These functionalities can be _Account management, Validation, Saving data through an database or JSON, (add, update, remove), ect_
+These functionalities can be _Account management, Validation, Saving data through a database or JSON, (add, update, remove), etc_

-The usable layer is an upgrade of the core functionality.
+The usable layer is an upgrade of the core functionalities.
 This is done through styling and will make your application easier to use for your users.
 For example you can change the styling of your headlines/paragraphs, so that it is better readable for your users.
 Or style the buttons in the application and make the content fully responsive.
 In this layer you will make mostly use of CSS and a bit of Javascript.

 The pleasurable layer is the layer where we will add extra enhancements so that it will be more pleasurable for the users.
-The layer is a bit like the usable layer only the focus is not that much on the look and feel, but more on what extra functionalities that can be added to give the user a more pleasurable experience.
-This layer is also mostly commonly linked to the client-side javascript.
+The layer is a bit like the usable layer only the focus is not that much on the look and feel, but more on what extra functionalities can be added to give the user a more pleasurable experience.
+This layer is also often linked to the client-side javascript.

 ### My take on Feature Detection

-The idea behind feature detection is that you can test to see if a feature is supported in the current browser, and when it is supported run the code to provide an acceptable experience both in browsers the one that supports the feature and the one that dont.
-If you are not able to do this, browsers that do not support the features you are using in your application will not display them properly and will just fail.
+The idea behind feature detection is that you can test whether a feature is supported in the current browser.
+When it is supported, it will just run the code and when it is not supported, it will run the fall back code.
+If you don't use feature detection, browsers that do not support the features you are using in your application will not display them properly and will just fail.
 When this happens you are creating a bad user experience.

 In my code a good example is the `localStorage`.
-Whenever I make use of `localStorage` I will first check if it is available and when it is available it will automatically run the code, but when it does not support `localStorage` it will use the fall-back option of my application and that will be the server-side functionalities of my application.
+Whenever I make use of `localStorage` I will first check if it is available and when it is available it will automatically run the code.
+When it does not support `localStorage`, it will use the fall-back option of my application and that will be the server-side functionalities of my application.

-With the enhancement(localStorage) I am making the user experience more pleasant so that the user does not have to remember the `unique code` and he can just click on one of the items in the `previous survey list`, but whenever `localStorage` is not available the user needs to copy or remember the code when they want to return to where they left off.
+With the enhancement(localStorage) I am making the user experience more pleasant so that the user does not have to remember the `unique code` and he can just click on one of the items in the `previous survey list`, but whenever `localStorage` is not available, the user needs to copy or remember the code when they want to return to where they left off.

 ## Extra